chandratan03/chandratan03/README.md

 ### Hi there 👋

-Halo My Name is Chandra Tan, I'm a computer science student. 😁😁😁😁😁
+Halo My Name is Chandra Tan, I'm a computer science student 😁😁😁😁😁.

+I’m currently learning something that is related to AI and Database.

 <!--
 **chandratan03/chandratan03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.